Do you know a big pet peeve of mine? Stereotypes.

 When in Rome do the Romans yes, but when it comes to a dimension this close and personal, the Romans are YOU.

 I’m all up for looking your best on the first date, whatever that means – if you like bright hair or 5 inch heels, go for that!
 If you feel uncomfortable letting him pay by all means pay your part – your discomfort weights the same as his.
 There’s literally NOTHING wrong with women wanting to get closer on the first date.
-Let’s say the date was great and you want to kiss your date goodbye, there’s no shame in asking.
+If everything points in the right direction and there’s a common consent, why not?
 If a grown ass man gets scared of the possibility of a good night kiss after a nice first date perhaps you’ll be better off with another guy to begin with.
 Maybe he lived in a cave and has never watched an american rom-com.
 Or series.
 Or talked to real people.
 Who knows.

 Here are my tips to secure a second date with any man or woman in the world:

 - Be you.